St. Dominic Catholic Church (Washington, D.C.): Art and music

 The current reredos was installed in 2013.

 A tabernacle from Belgium was installed around 2011.

 The ornately carved wooden altar was a gift of L. Kevin and Anne Lynch in memory of Rev. Francis Hyacinth Roth, O.P.
-(1899-1985) who was ordained at St. Dominic Church in 1938 and served in Boyce, Louisiana according to a memorial plaque.
+(1899-1985), who was ordained at St. Dominic Church in 1938 and served in Boyce, Louisiana according to a memorial plaque.

 Architecture

-The architect of the church was Mr. Patrick C. Keely.
+The architect of the church was Patrick C. Keely.

-Stained Glass
+Stained glass

 Some of the stained glass windows in the sanctuary date back to 1875, when the church was constructed.
 The central window above the main altar depicts the Sacred Heart of Christ.
 It is immediately flanked by a window of the Blessed Virgin Mary and another of Saint Joseph, the latter of which was a gift of Ellen Ewing Sherman, wife of General William Tecumseh Sherman, and mother of Thomas Ewing Sherman, S.J.
-The sanctuary further has two windows depicting Saints Dominic and Thomas Aquinas, respectively.
+The sanctuary further has two windows depicting Saints Dominic and Thomas Aquinas.

 Besides the sanctuary windows, others also date to 1875, including a large rose window portraying St. Cecilia, as well as windows depicting St. Peter, St. Paul, and Dominican shields.
 However, the majority of the church's stained glass windows were installed in 1965 and created by the Heimer company.
 The windows depict scenes from the life of St. Dominic and other Dominican saints.